Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 Payment provisions

-CMS proposes a $32.36 conversion factor
+CMS finalizes a $32.35 conversion factor

-The proposed conversion factor represents a 1% cut over CMS’ finalized 2024 conversion factor (32.74).
+The conversion factor represents a 1% cut over CMS’ finalized 2024 conversion factor (32.74).
 However, in March, Congress stepped in to mitigate some of the cuts made to physician payments in the 2024 final rule, raising the conversion factor to $33.29 for services performed from March 9 to December.
+This means that physicians will see a 2.8% cut to payments in January unless Congress steps in again.

 Evaluation and management (E/M) visits

-In a welcome change from 2024, CMS proposes to allow payment of the E/M complexity add-on code when the base code (HCPCS G2211) is reported by the same practitioner on the same day as certain preventative services, including an annual wellness visit or vaccine administration.
+In a welcome change from 2024, CMS will allow payment of the E/M complexity add-on code when the base code (HCPCS G2211) is reported by the same practitioner on the same day as certain preventative services, including an annual wellness visit or vaccine administration.
 This change comes in response to commenters who expressed concern with CMS’ 2024 policy to exclude payment for the complexity add-on when the base code is reported with modifier-25.

 Advanced primary care and enhanced care management

-CMS is proposing three new HCPCS codes — GPCM1, GMCM2, and GPCM 3 — to reflect the new services:
+CMS is implementing three new HCPCS codes — G0556, G0557, and G0558 — to reflect the new services:

-GPCM1 | Advanced primary care management services provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month (Numerous requirements are proposed, which are too much to list here.
-Review the rule or reach out to CLA with questions.) |
+G0556 Advanced primary care management services for a patient with one chronic condition (expected to last at least 12 months or until the patient’s death which place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline), or fewer, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month.
+(Numerous requirements are proposed, which are too much to list here.
+Review the rule or reach out to CLA with questions.)

-GPCM2 | Advanced primary care management services for a patient with multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month, with the elements included in the GPCM1, as appropriate |
+G0557 Advanced primary care management services for a patient with multiple (two or more) chronic conditions expected to last at least 12 months or until the patient’s death which place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month, with the elements included in GPCM1, as appropriate.

-GPCM3 | Advanced primary care management services for a patient that is a Qualified Medicare Beneficiary with multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient, which place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month, with the elements included in GPCM1, as appropriate |
+G0558 Advanced primary care management services for a patient that is a Qualified Medicare Beneficiary with multiple (two or more) chronic conditions expected to last at least 12 months or until the patient’s death which place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline, provided by clinical staff and directed by a physician or other qualified health care professional who is responsible for all primary care and serves as the continuing focal point for all needed health care services, per calendar month, with the elements included in GPCM1, as appropriate.

 Addressing mental health crisis services